 The Federal Housing Administration is a firm believer in the American dream.

-When Does HUD Cash-Out Refinance LTV Guidelines Go Into Effect?
+When Does HUD Cash-Out Refinance Guidelines Go Into Effect?

 The changes will go into effect for all FHA case number is assigned on or after September 1, 2019.
 By that time, all policy updates will be incorporated into the HUD 4001.1 HANDBOOK.
 This will be added to Section II.A.8.d.v(B)(1).

-Still, Time Left To Do 85% LTV Cash-Out Refinance On FHA Loans
+85% LTV Cash-Out Refinance On FHA Loans No Longer In Place

-The good news is, if you are in need of an 85% loan-to-value FHA cash-out refinance, you still have time.
+If you are in need of an 85% loan-to-value FHA cash-out refinance, it is no longer in place.
+However, GCA Mortgage Group can get you up to a 80% cash-out refinance on FHA Loans.
 Please contact Gustan Cho Associates.
-Call Mike Gracz at 630-659-7644 or text for faster response.
-Or send an email to email@example.com.
+Call Gustan Cho Associates at 262-716-8151 or text us for a faster response.
+Or send us an email at email@example.com.

 - We will have to see how this plays out.
 Housing and Urban Development are open to feedback from interested parties until October 1, 2019